bcaddy/bcaddy.github.io/_posts/guides/2022-08-08-git-tutorial.md

 them.
 Here's two options on how to do that; you should always backup your branch before trying either of these methods.

-If you want to experiment with these two options you can initialize a git repo and create several dummy files to commit with `for i in {1..5}; do touch $i.md;
-done`

 ### Option 1: Safely Squash and Rebase your Git Commits

 *This section is based on the post